grab/engineering-blog/_posts/2022-11-30-kartacam-powers-grabmaps.md

 ### Camera module

-The camera module/optical design of KartaCam focuses on several key features:
+The camera module or optical design of KartaCam focuses on several key features:

 *   **Wide field of vision (FOV)**: A wide FOV to capture as many scenes and details as possible without requiring additional trips.
 KartaCam has a wide lens FOV of >150° and when we use four KartaCams together, this covers 360°.
 *   **High image quality**: A combination of high definition optical lens and a high resolution pixel image sensor can help to achieve better image quality.
 KartaCam uses a high-quality 12MP image sensor.